mangal-singh001/Spotify_Analysis_Project_SQL/README.md

 * [📚 Learnings](#-learnings)
 * [🔗 Connect With Me](#-connect-with-me)

+---

-📂 Project Overview
+## 📂 Project Overview

-This project focuses on analyzing Spotify's track-level data using SQL.
+This project focuses on analyzing **Spotify's track-level data** using SQL.
 The dataset includes various audio features like energy, danceability, liveness, tempo, and more, along with popularity scores.

 Using structured queries, the project answers several business and musical questions such as: